Who We Are

 Our accommodations are arguably the greenest of places to stay in Camden, Maine because we take the mantra of Scott and Helen Nearing to heart – “Do the best that you can, in the place that you are.
 And be kind.”
 A back-to-the-land approach is applied both to our business and our daily life.

-Upgrades, repairs and a solar thermal system to heat our hot water (instead burning a whole lot of oil) have cut our electricity, propane and oil usage across the board.
-Greening up housekeeping at Birchwood means using plant-based products; hanging linens outside on sunny days; purchasing goods locally whenever we can; and recycling and repurposing and all this adds up to a healthier experience to your stay in Camden Maine.
+Upgrades, repairs, a solar thermal system to heat our hot water (instead burning a whole lot of oil) and minisplits in some places for heating and cooling, have cut our electricity, propane and oil usage across the board.
+Disposable plastics are avoided so the bath amenities are paper-based and breakfast items are ceramic, metal and cloth.
+Using plant-based products; hanging linens outside on sunny days; purchasing goods locally whenever we can; and recycling and repurposing greens up our housekeeping adding up to a healthier experience for your stay in Camden Maine.

 Extensive gardens surround Birchwood lodge and farmette to support feeding our guests, our family, our animals and our pollinators.
-The farmette's gardens are also fed – kitchen scraps and landscape cuttings are all composted.
-(The plants love the leftover morning coffee grounds!)
+In turn, kitchen scraps, morning coffee grinds and landscape cuttings are all composted.
 Fruit, vegetables and laying hens are raised on site.
 The permaculture-inspired interplantings of native perennials, beneficials and medicinals support resiliency, higher-quality soil, stronger plants and a healthier, more diverse environment for our guests and our home here in beautiful bucolic Camden Maine.

 OUTDOOR FUN: Hike; climb, sail; kayak, swim; bike, golf and more.

-FOOD: Our restaurants; farmer's markets; local stands; shops rival major cities offering distinctive Maine goodies and artisanal foods like wine, cheese, meat, bread; gorgeous produce and seafood (of course!).
+FOOD: Our restaurants; farmer's markets; local stands; food trucks; specialty shops rival major cities offering distinctive Maine goodies and artisanal foods like wine, cheese, meat, bread; gorgeous produce and seafood (of course!).